 Are You up for Long-Distance Parenting?

 Life after a Florida divorce with children can present many challenges and tough decisions.
 Among the most complex is a custodial parent's desire to move away with a child, far enough that this move may disrupt the other parent's rights to time sharing and sustained contact.
-Whether you are considering moving with children or seeking to prevent the other parent from making such a move, you need dependable legal information and guidance from a Boca Raton attorney for child relocation to help defend your rights.
+Whether you are considering moving with children or seeking to prevent the other parent from making such a move, you need dependable legal information and guidance from an Orlando attorney for child relocation to help defend your rights.

 Resolving Conflicts Amicably if Possible, Aggressively if Needed